GK-Hynes/jamstack-notes/README.md

 - browser capabilities
 - services and the API economy

-Static site genrators combine templates and data to generate resources at build time rather than at request time.
+Static site generators combine templates and data to generate resources at build time rather than at request time.

 With the API economy, companies now offer services that you would previously have had to build in-house.